langalex/couch_potato/README.md

 ### Installation

-Couch Potato is hosted as a gem on github which you can install like this:
+Couch Potato is hosted as a gem on gemcutter.org which you can install like this:

     sudo gem install couch_potato --source http://gemcutter.org